FollyBeachBaptist/follybeachbaptist.org/_pages/announcements.md

 We have childcare provided during our morning worship service for ages birth through 4 years old!
 We also have small group studies for all ages (preschool, children, youth, and adults) on Sunday mornings from 9:45 a.m. until 10:45 a.m.

-**"Love God Love His Church"**
+**Love God, Love His Church**

-Donations given to the _Love God Love His Church_ go directly to maintaining our buildings, grounds and facilities.
+Donations given to the _Love God, Love His Church_ go directly to maintaining our buildings, grounds and facilities.
 Donations can be given online by using
-[this secure link](https://secure.myvanco.com/L-Z0TS/campaign/C-13R83), or by placing your gift in a "Love God, Love His Church" envelope and placing it in the offering plate, or simply dropping a check off by the church.
+[this secure link](https://secure.myvanco.com/L-Z0TS/campaign/C-13R83), or by placing your gift in a _Love God, Love His Church_ envelope and placing it in the offering plate, or simply dropping a check off by the church.
 Thank you for your support as we continue to be good stewards of the things with which God has entrusted us.